sapegin/sweet/Readme.md

 ### Template context

-Sweet provides few useful template variables.
+In addition to your own variables (see above) Sweet provides few useful template variables.

 `$.debug`